Cornwall Railway Society

 Radio 2 Road show

-I believe that the breakdown train is the same one that visited Penzance behind a pair of 37s on a Summer Saturday in 1983 when 50014 Warspite derailed in the station sidings taking both itself out of action and blocking several other locos in.
+The subsequent breakdown train was probably the same one that visited Penzance behind a pair of 37s on Summer Saturday 7th July 1984 when 50014 Warspite derailed in the station sidings taking both itself out of action and blocking several other locos in.

 Quite appropriate really that of all the locos that could of derailed it was Warspite, when you consider that HMS Warspite was wrecked not far away on Cudden Point back in 1947 (and the ship took 5 years to cut up on site)!